mudassaralichouhan/search-engine-core/docs/SPA_RENDERING.md

 # Or build from source if not available in package manager
 ```

-### 2. Enhanced Docker Compose
+### 2. Enhanced Docker Compose (with Kafka Frontier)

-The `docker-compose.yml` includes the browserless service with optimized settings:
+The `docker-compose.yml` includes browserless for SPA rendering and Kafka/Zookeeper for the durable crawl frontier:

 ```yaml
 services: